-At Emerson Climate Technologies, we offer a variety of system components when implementing R-744 (CO2) in refrigeration systems including system controls, compressors, flow components and system protectors.
-Please click the links below to see how our products are applied in the various CO2 systems:
+At Emerson Climate Technologies, we offer a full suite of refrigeration system components necessary for the successful implementation of R744, including: system controls, compressors, flow components and system protectors.
+And, we’re pioneering ways to adapt CO2 refrigeration systems to high ambient environments.
+Click the links below to see how our products are applied in various CO2 systems: